njbca/OptiPlant/docs/src/usage.md

 New technologies associated with a profile also requires to be added in the profile folder.

 !!! warning
     Avoid changing the cells in red.
 The julia code identifies the position of some column based on the names in red.
-These can be changed but the `src/ReadData/user_defined` files should also be modified accordingly.
+These can be changed but the `src/ReadData/user_defined` files inside the OptiPlantPtX package folder should also be modified accordingly.

 ### Selected units

-This sheet contains a list of the different units and technologies that can constitute the PtX plant and the ones that are used for each fuel production process (i.e. NH3, H2, MeOH, etc.) For each case, a 1 implies that the unit is considered in the PtX plant and a 0 implies that it is not.
+This sheet contains a list of the different units and technologies that can constitute the PtX plant and the ones that are used for each fuel production process (i.e. NH3, H2, MeOH, etc.) For each case, a 1 implies that the unit is considered in the PtX plant and a 0 implies that it is not and will therefore be excluded of the optimization.

 ![Selected units](images/Selected_units.png)

 The number of lines and names should be exactly the same as in the *Data\_base\_case* sheet (so remember to also update this file when adding a new technology).

+!!! warning
+    Make sure that the system is still physically/technically feasible before removing units.
+For example removing all power supply units or both curtailment and storage options will lead to infeasibilities.

 !!! note
     It is also possible to use an automatic unit filter based on the unit names, and exclude some specific units manually if needed (see the file in `Full_model` for an example).